matt793/tetris-synthwave/README.md

 - 🎨 **egui Team** - For the fantastic immediate-mode GUI library
 - 🎮 **Alexey Pajitnov** - Creator of the original Tetris
 - 🌃 **Synthwave Artists** - For the aesthetic inspiration
+- 🤖 **Vibe Coded** - This project was developed with AI assistance, bringing modern development practices to classic gaming

 ### Technologies Used